-Welcome to Day 12 of the #sendcardsspreadlove challenge for National Card & Letter Writing Month!
-We’re so excited & full of gratitude that you’ve joined us.
-As a reminder, make sure you sign up to receive all the info & special bonus content that won’t be shared on the blog.
+Welcome to Day 12 of the 2016 #sendcardsspreadlove Challenge for National Card & Letter Writing Month!
+We’re so excited and full of gratitude that you’ve joined us.
+As a reminder, make sure you sign up to receive all the info and special bonus content that won’t be shared on the blog.

-If you’re just joining us, you can get all the details for the Week 2 challenge info here AND don’t forget to check out Week 1 for a list of reasons to write + who to send a card to or even what type of card to send + tips for sustaining a letter writing habit.
+If you’re just joining us, you can get all the details for the Week 2 challenge info here.
+AND don’t forget to check out Week 1 for a list of reasons to write and who to send a card to, or even what type of card to send, plus tips for sustaining a letter writing habit.

-In continuation of this week’s challenge: “Make New Friends but Keep the Old,” we’re ending on a high note with Lauree of Simply Leap.
+In continuation of this week’s challenge “Make New Friends but Keep the Old,” we’re ending on a high note with Lauree of Simply Leap.
 PLUS we have a special challenge for you.
-Also, don’t forget to check out the other fabulous guest posts from earlier in the week with Josh of Hello Happiness Card Company & Kara with Boho Berry.

-My kind hearted & generous friend Lauree has graciously allowed me to reprint the following blog post to serve as inspiration for your letter writing & card sending.
+My kind hearted and generous friend Lauree has graciously allowed me to reprint the following blog post to serve as inspiration for your letter writing and card sending.
 We’ve updated it with a request to send 300 Simply Leap Spring Hearts at the end of the post.
 We hope you’ll take part.
 You can use it for the Week 2 Challenge or participate just because.

 Like in grade school, I cut each out of construction paper.
 Then I sealed them in plain envelopes and mailed them without a return address.